nathanboktae/mocha-phantomjs/README.md

    $ mocha-phantomjs -p ~/bin/phantomjs /test/file.html
 ```

 Now as an node package, using `mocha-phantomjs` has never been easier.
-The page argument can be either a local or fully qualified path or a http or file URL.
-See the list of reporters below for acceptable options to the `--reporter` argument.
+The page argument can be either a local or fully qualified path or a http or file URL. `--reporter` may be a built-in reporter or a path to your own reporter (see below).
 See [phantomjs WebPage settings](https://github.com/ariya/phantomjs/wiki/API-Reference-WebPage#wiki-webpage-settings) for options that may be supplied to the `--setting` argument.

 Your HTML file's structure should look something like this.
 The reporter set below to `html` is only needed for viewing the HTML page in your browser.
 The `mocha-phantomjs.coffee` script overrides that reporter value.
 The conditional run at the bottom allows the mixed mode feature described above.